Iepoev/Thesis/paper/source/09_ch1_probleemstelling.md

 Various sequence learning and established Natural Language Processing (NLP) techniques are tested and compared for the activity state classification task:

- - a standard Long Short Term Memory (LSTM) network
+ - A standard Long Short Term Memory (LSTM) network.
- - a deeply layered LSTM network
+ - A deeply layered LSTM network.
- - an experimental "DeepHeart" network that was successfully used to diagnose various medical conditions [@Ballinger2018]
+ - An experimental "DeepHeart" network that was successfully used to diagnose various medical conditions [@Ballinger2018].
- - a bespoke evolution of DeepHeart
+ - A bespoke evolution of DeepHeart.
- - a Temporal Convolutional Network (TCN)
+ - A Temporal Convolutional Network (TCN).

 Various convolutional and residual networks are tested for the base-level fitness regression task.